always0ne/springboot-multimodule-msa/CONTRIBUTING.md

-# Contributing to SpringBootRestApiTemplate
+# Contributing to springboot-multimodule-msa
-Thank you for contributing to SpringBootRestApiTemplate We have some rules to contribute this project
+Thank you for contributing to springboot-multimodule-msa We have some rules to contribute this project

 1. [Commit](#commit)